 Justin has been on the invited faculty of the ATF/PSP Arson Investigation for Prosecutors where the taught prosecutors from around the United States the true science of fire and explosive debris investigation.

-Justin McShane’s high level of scientific training and expertise can help give you a fighting chance in court.
+Justin McShane’s high level of training and experience can help give you a fighting chance in court.
 Contact us about your case today and put one of Pennsylvania’s top arson lawyers in your corner.